Global Fund rushes HIV drugs to Uganda amid shortage

 Some activists said they suspected runaway election spending was behind the shortfall, but officials denied the charge.

-President Yoweri Museveni is seeking to extend his three decades in power in a presidential election on Feb.
-18.
+President Yoweri Museveni is seeking to extend his three decades in power in the Feb.
+18 presidential elections

-"The Global Fund has already delivered shipments of drugs as scheduled for existing patients and is front-loading an additional 12-month supply of drugs," Seth Faison, the Fund's head of communications, said in an email response to questions.
+"The Global Fund has already delivered shipments of drugs as scheduled for existing patients and is front-loading an additional 12-month supply of drugs," Seth Faison, the Fund's head of communications, said in an email response to questions, adding the 12-month supply would arrive next month.

-"The first consignment of the 12-month front-load will arrive next month, he said.
+Faison said the first consignment of the new supply would arrive in Uganda in February.
 But he acknowledged that front-loading the delivery of drugs, while not increasing the total amount of drugs it sends, was a "short-term solution."

 "The government needs to mobilize resources to fill the gaps and find a long-term solution," Faison said.

-The Geneva-based Global Fund to Fight AIDS, Tuberculosis and Malaria, a public-private partnership set up in 2002 which has made considerable progress in tackling epidemics of those three deadly infectious diseases.
+The Geneva-based Global Fund to Fight AIDS, Tuberculosis and Malaria, a public-private partnership set up in 2002 which has made impressive progress in tackling epidemics of those three deadly infectious diseases.

 Uganda has made dramatic gains against HIV/AIDS, bringing the infection rate down from about 18.5 percent in 1992, according to United Nations figures.